Looking for tyre pressure Data/Charts? If so Click here

 - 14 = The rim/wheel size the tyre is designed to be mounted on to in Inches

-- 82 = The maximum load rating (see chart below for conversion)
+- 82 = The maximum load rating (Load Rating Conversion Chart)

-- T = Maximum speed rating (see chart below for conversion)
+- T = Maximum speed rating (Speed Rating Conversion Chart)

 So the information required on this tyre would be 175 65 14 82 T